Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations: Applications

 \subsection{Cloth Simulation with Mass Spring Model}

-We start with a classical mass-spring system for cloth simulation where mesh edges act as springs and the system evolves under inertia and external forces~\cite{Provot:1995:DCI} (see Figure~\ref{fig:teaser}).
+Our first application is the classical mass-spring system for cloth simulation where mesh edges act as springs and the system evolves under inertia and external forces~\cite{Provot:1995:DCI} (see Figure~\ref{fig:ms_flag}).
 Each timestep minimizes a composite energy consisting of inertial, elastic potential, and gravitational terms.
 Using implicit Euler integration~\cite{Li:2024:PBS}, we optimize the total energy:

-where $x$ d is the next vertex position, $x^n, v^n$ are current positions and velocities, $M$ is the lumped mass matrix, and $h$ is the timestep.
+where $x$ is the a vector of the next vertex position, $x^n, v^n$ are current positions and velocities, $M$ is the lumped mass matrix, $h$ is the timestep, and $P(x)$ is a potential energy function.

 The potential $P(x)$ includes: \begin{itemize} \item Spring energy: For edge $e = (i,j)$,

 where $x_i, x_j$ are the positions of the edge endpoints, $l$ is the rest length, and $k$ is a spring stiffness coefficient. \item Gravitational energy: $P_g(x) = -x^\top M g$, with $g$ the constant gravity vector. \end{itemize}